 The menu was developed with the idea that you can “veganize” anything and features global cuisine, including Czech, American, and Indonesian food.

 At my first visit I ordered the burger.
 The flavorful patty was made from red beets and chickpeas, topped with tempeh “bacon” and was accompanied by baked fries and a vegan mayo dipping sauce.
 Messy and thoroughly satisfying!
 I washed each bite down with the tasty, honey colored organic beer on the menu which is made by one of Karl’s friends and can only be found at LoVeg.
+I should say I didn't regret I had vegan dish instead of delicious sausages in all natural sheep casings, as I believe vegan food can be good enough as well.

 At my second visit, I brought a friend with me so she could also experience the restaurant and so I could try more dishes.
 I ordered the Indonesian specialty Nasi Goreng which was made from fried rice with Shiitake mushrooms, tempeh, and vegetables.
 A well seasoned, slightly spicy, and wonderfully flavored dish.